I am a being of love

 A lens through which the world is seen,

-I am a being, fashioned from His grace,
+I am a being, fashioned by His grace,

 Not claiming higher, or a loftier place.